19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/50 Coins/Iron Chain — 10 feet.md

 # Iron Chain — 10 Feet

 10 feet of iron chains.

-- Can hold up to ten people in plate mail.
+Can hold up to ten people in plate armor.

 | Quantity of Item |  Slots | Price |
 | ---------------- | ------ | ----- |